jalescardoso/indexeddb-angular/README.md

     db.currentTarget.result.createObjectStore('exampleCollection2');
 }
 ```
-The first argument is the name of your database and the second is the database version.
-If you forget the version you the service will default to version 1.

 Use the APIs that the IndexedDBAngular service exposes to use indexeddb.
 In the API the following functions:
 * createStore(version, createCallback): initializes objectStore/s.